kshaffer/kshaffer.github.io/_posts/2017-02-24-mining-twitter-data-tidy-text-tags.md

 <a href="/assets/images/af_domains.png" target="blank_"><img src="/assets/images/af_domains.png" alt="plot of most common domains linked in #americafirst Twitter corpus"/></a>

 And if you follow further redirects for root domains, guess what you find!
 Those sites supposedly from Mali and Vanuatu?
 They redirect to adf.ly, whose motto is "Get paid to share your links on the Internet!"
 Add them together, and they're the second-highest frequency of the domains in this corpus.
 I smell something fishy.
-But that comes later...
+But that's for another day...

 ## On GitHub